Hire in Vietnam

 Vietnam is in Southeast Asia.
-After the end of many years of war in 1975, its economy is now developing very fast.
-In 1986, the government initiated a series of economic and political reforms, which began Vietnam’s path towards integration into the world economy.
-By 2000, it had established diplomatic relations with most nations.
-Vietnam’s economic growth has been among the highest in the world since 2000, and in 2011, it had the highest Global Growth Generators Index among 11 major economies.
+After many years of war ended in 1975, its economy is now developing very fast.
+In 1986, the government implemented a series of economic and political reforms, which started Vietnam’s path towards integration into the global economy.
+It established diplomatic relations with most countries by 2000.
+Vietnam’s economic growth has been ranked among the world’s highest since 2000.
+In 2011, the country boasted the highest Global Growth Generators Index among 11 major economies.

 Vietnamese are warm and friendly people who easily accept foreigners into their circle of friends.